MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 ## Prerequisites

-1. You'll need access to [Azure portal](https://portal.azure.com/) to register your app and configure the API permissions on the Microsoft Identity platform.
+You'll need access to:
+- [Azure portal](https://portal.azure.com/) to register your app and configure the API permissions on the Microsoft Identity platform.

-2. You'll need access to [App Center](https://appcenter.ms/) to add new organization and apps.
+- [App Center](https://appcenter.ms/) to add new organization and apps.

-3. You'll need one or more canvas or model-driven apps (saved in a solution) that you can package for distribution to mobile users.
+You'll need one or more canvas or model-driven apps (saved in a solution) that you can package for distribution to mobile users.

-4. To use Android platform, ensure you [<u>generate keys</u>](code-sign-android.md#generate-keys), and then [generate signature hash](code-sign-android.md#generate-signature-hash) before you [<u>register the app</u>](how-to.md#app-registration).
+To use Android platform, ensure you [<u>generate keys</u>](code-sign-android.md#generate-keys), and then [generate signature hash](code-sign-android.md#generate-signature-hash) before you [<u>register the app</u>](how-to.md#app-registration).
 You'll need the generated signature hash to configure the **Redirect URI**.

 ## Create native mobile apps for iOS and Android